astronomer/airflow-guides/guides/kubepod-operator.md

 ## Example: Using KPO to Run a Pod in a Separate Cluster

-If some of your tasks require specific resources like a GPU you may want to run them in a different cluster than your Airflow Instance.
+If some of your tasks require specific resources like a GPU, you might want to run them in a different cluster than your Airflow Instance.
 In setups where both clusters are used by the same AWS or GCP account, this can be managed with roles and permissions.
 There is also the possibility to use a CI account and enable [cross-account access to AWS EKS cluster resources](https://aws.amazon.com/blogs/containers/enabling-cross-account-access-to-amazon-eks-cluster-resources/).

-However, you may want to use a specific AWS or GCP account that you keep separate from your Airflow environment.
-Or you are currently running Airflow on a local setup not using Kubernetes, but still want to run some tasks in a Kubernetes Pod on a remote cluster.
+However, you might want to use a specific AWS or GCP account that you keep separate from your Airflow environment.
+Or you might run Airflow on a local setup without Kubernetes, but you still want to run some tasks in a Kubernetes Pod on a remote cluster.

-The example below shows the steps to take to set up an EKS cluster on AWS and run a Pod on it from an Airflow instance where cross-account access is not feasible.
-After setup of the EKS cluster, the `KubeConfig` as well as the `AWS Profile` have to be provided to Airflow to make the connection to the remote cluster.
+This example shows how to set up an EKS cluster on AWS and run a Pod on it from an Airflow instance where cross-account access is not available.
 Note that the same general steps are applicable to other Kubernetes services (e.g. GKE).

 > **Note**: Some platforms which can host Kubernetes clusters have their own specialised operators available like the [GKEStartPodOperator](https://registry.astronomer.io/providers/google/modules/gkestartPodoperator) and the [EksPodOperator](https://airflow.apache.org/docs/apache-airflow-providers-amazon/stable/_api/airflow/providers/amazon/aws/operators/eks/index.html#module-airflow.providers.amazon.aws.operators.eks).

 ### Step 1: Set up an EKS cluster on AWS

-To set up a new EKS cluster on AWS you first need to create an IAM role with suitable permissions.
+To set up a new EKS cluster on AWS, first [create an EKS cluster IAM role](https://docs.aws.amazon.com/eks/latest/userguide/service_IAM_role.html#create-service-role) with a unique name and to the following permission policies:

-On AWS navigate to **Identity and Access Management (IAM)** -> **Roles** -> **Create role**.
-Select AWS service and `EKS` from the dropdown menu as well as `EKS - Cluster`.
-Make sure to give the role a unique name and to add the permission policies `AmazonEKSWorkerNodePolicy`, `AmazonEKS_CNI_Policy` and `AmazonEC2ContainerRegistryReadOnly`.
+- `AmazonEKSWorkerNodePolicy`
+- `AmazonEKS_CNI_Policy`
+- `AmazonEC2ContainerRegistryReadOnly`

-Edit the trust policy (**IAM** -> **Roles** -> role name) of this new role to include your user and necessary AWS Services.
+[Update the trust policy](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/edit_trust.html) of this new role to include your user and necessary AWS Services.
 This step ensures that the role can be assumed by your user.

 ```json
 {